bxservice/idempiere-rest-docs/docs/api-guides/uploads.md

 **Returns:**

-- A list of upload session metadata
+- Upload status for all pending upload sessions

 ---